 Much research has been conducted on the role of leadership in education, especially in the context of different leadership styles, such as transformational, situational and transactional leadership (Bass & Riggio, 2006; Leithwood & Jantzi, 2006).
-In addition, studies on education management have also extensively discussed the administrative and technical aspects of managing educational institutions (Bush, 2011).
+In addition, studies on education management have also extensively discussed administrative and technical aspects of managing educational institutions (Bush, 2011).
 However, there is a significant gap in the literature that explicitly links philosophy of science as a theoretical foundation and leadership in educational management.
-Most of the existing literature separates discussions on philosophy of science from managerial practice and educational leadership, even though philosophy of science can provide a strong foundation for more reflective, ethical and effective decision-making (Siregar, 2013; Winch & Gingell, 2008).
+Most existing literature the separates discussions on philosophy of science from managerial practice educational and leadership, even though philosophy of science can provide a strong foundation for more reflective, ethical and effective decision-making (Siregar, 2013; Winch & Gingell, 2008).